SRGSSR/pillarbox-apple/Sources/Player/Player.docc/Articles/playback/playback-article.md

 ## Load custom content

-When your content is retrieved dynamically—such as from a web service—you can create custom player items by implementing an asset loader tailored to your needs.
+When your content is retrieved dynamically, such as from a web service, you can create custom player items by implementing an asset loader tailored to your needs.

 Follow these steps: